saturnism/docker-kubernetes-by-example-java/README.md

 Full Demo with Kubernetes
 -------------------------
+### Videos
+Ray used this repository for many of his demos during his talks around the world in conferences.
+You can find a list of Ray's videos on how to run the demos in his [YouTube playlist](https://www.youtube.com/playlist?list=PL4uYfigiauVYH4OwOyq8FGbPQOn-JueEf).

+But specifically, checkout the one from [Jfokus](https://www.youtube.com/watch?v=R2l-tL_1els&index=6&list=PL4uYfigiauVYH4OwOyq8FGbPQOn-JueEf).

 ### Creating a microservice
 1. Create a new directory, and change into it: `mkdir hello-live && cd hello-live`